agreif/phx-hive-record-docker/README.md

 # phx-hive-record-docker
-Docker file for the phx-hive-record (Elixir Phoenix) project.
+Dockerfile for the phx-hive-record (Elixir Phoenix) project.

+Image: `agreif/phx-hiverec` on Docker Hub

 The Docker image contains the complete Elixir Phoenix app ... ready to run in a container.